-The Saxon Math series a whole is hugely popular among homeschoolers.
+The Saxon Math series as a whole is hugely popular among homeschoolers.
 It is important to be aware that the Math Intermediate series (for grades three through five) and the series reviewed here (Math 5/4 and up) are very different from the Saxon program for K-3.
-One reason Math Intermediate and other Saxon courses for fourth grade and above are used by so many homeschoolers is that they allow students to work independently.
-(Note that I will use the term Saxon Math in this review to refer only to Math Intermediate and the series of courses from Math 5/4 through Calculus.)
+(Note that I will use the term Saxon Math in this review to refer only to the Math Intermediate series and the series of courses from Math 5/4 through Calculus.)

-Homeschool kits include a non-consumable student edition textbook, either an answer key or solutions manual, and tests with answer keys.
-Some student books are hardcover and some softcover.
-For some high school courses, solutions manuals are available separately.
 There are no teacher editions for the Saxon program since each lesson in the student text provides the explanation of the concept to be learned.
-Each lesson includes an introduction and explanation of the new concept, examples and practice problems, then a set of problems that not only reinforces the new lesson content but also reviews previously-learned concepts.
+Each lesson includes an introduction and explanation of the new concept, examples and practice problems, then a set of problems that not only reinforces the new lesson content but also reviews previously learned concepts.
 Parents might help students work through the beginning of the lesson, but most students will be able to work through lessons independently.
 Parents need to check daily assignments and tests, ensuring that students are understanding what they are learning.
 The program requires virtually no preparation time.

-Saxon Math leans more toward rules in its presentation (i.e., memorizing rules and math facts) rather than a hands-on, conceptual orientation like Math-U-See's or Saxon Math’s courses for the primary grades by Nancy Larson.
-Even though the program is not strong on teaching concepts, thinking skills get a good workout.
+Saxon Math leans more toward rules in its presentation (i.e., memorizing rules and math facts) rather than a hands-on, conceptual orientation like Math-U-See or RightStart Mathematics.
+Even though the program is not strong on explaining concepts, thinking skills get a good workout.
 This means that the program works best for students who do not need manipulatives and who tend to figure out mathematical concepts without a great deal of explanation.
 It is also good for those who like brain teasers like those troublesome time/rate/distance problems.

 A helpful addition in the newest Saxon textbooks is reference numbers in the mixed problems sets.
 If a student misses a problem, the reference number next to the problem provides the number(s) of the lesson(s) where the concept was taught.
 While new editions have added one color to the black-and-white presentation, Saxon Math books still lack visual pizzazz.